-Math can be one of the really tricky subject to teach.
+Math can be one of the really tricky subjects to teach.
 How we learn and process both calculation and computation are unique to each person.

 As I’m always looking to find the best fit for each of our children, I was excited to have the opportunity to review a product from Math Essentials.

-While our family is moving into more of a “living math” approach I thought this would be helpful to fill in any gaps and provide a introduction/review of concepts.
+While our family is moving into more of a “living math” approach I thought this would be helpful to fill in any gaps and provide an introduction/review of concepts.

 I’ve been enjoying using Mastering Essential Math and most importantly my daughter has!
 We like that the lessons are kept short, 20 minutes is all they take.
 This fits really well with our Charlotte Mason inspired lessons.